 - Add blankets to your bed.

-- Wear socks and/or shoes in your home during the winter to help you feel warmer.
+- Wear warm clothing and socks and/or shoes in your home during the winter to help you feel warmer.